 However that be, the procedure of painting

 a portrait not from the sitter but from a carefully prepared drawing remained

 standard for Western Europe for over two centuries.
 It was the method

 of Hans Holbein, of the Clouets

 and their successors.
-It had many advantages over the Italian
+It had many advantages over the practice of painting

 by notes on the drawing and by memory.
 Consequently colour and lighting